 The most severe damage from diabetes occurs when abnormal blood vessels grow in the retina.
 Laser treatment is crucial in treating the causes of this blood vessel growth, and this type of laser surgery can prevent most cases of blindness from diabetes.
 When a retinal detachment does occur, it must be surgically repaired.

-Please click here to view the Amsler Grid information document.
+Please click here to view the Amsler Grid test.